Configure Modeler

 SysML Settings

-syside.lineLength– This settings controls the maximum line length that the Syside formatter will try to fit code into.
-The default is 100 columns.
+• syside.lineLength – equivalent to format.line-width configuration option.
+If set, this takes priority.
 Note that formatter does not have automatic paragraph wrapping for long comments, docs and notes.
-To help with comment, docs, and notes line lengths, Sensmetry recommends also setting the Visual Studio Code’s in-builteditor.rulerssetting to the same value, which will show you a ruler at the given character limit, enabling you to manually break down your comments according to the limit.syside.edit– This setting controls which document tiers are treated as editable.
-This setting affects the renaming feature, and diagnostics.
-Currently, the following options are available:project– Default option.
-Allows editing only project files.external– Additionally allows editing external libraries (except the standard library).all– Additionally allows editing standard library.
+To help with comment, docs, and notes line lengths, Sensmetry recommends also setting the Visual Studio Code’s in-built editor.rulers setting to the same value, which will show you a ruler at the given character limit, enabling you to manually break down your comments according to the limit.

 Model Visualisation